JuanRodriguez19/SensorEffector/README.md

 5. Once installation is completed, you should be brought to the desktop.
 Connect yourself to either Wifi or wired connection in order to perform the next few steps.

-6. Open the terminal in the top left corner of the screen in input the following lines:
+6. Open the terminal in the top left corner of the screen and input the following lines (this takes quite a long time):
 	```Shell
 	wget https://raw.githubusercontent.com/six0four/StudentSenseHat/master/firmware/hshcribv01.sh \
 	-O /home/pi/hshcribv01.sh